 You could use a pitching wedge in a sand trap.
 Similarly, you could use a 9-iron or a 7-iron in the sand as well.

-The problem with using a pitching wedge in the sand is lack of consistency.
-It is designed for grass and hitting shorter approach shots.
+While you could use sand wedge for pitching, it’s important to remember that a pitching wedge in a sand trap may lack consistency since it is designed for grass and hitting shorter approach shots.

 Sand wedges are specifically designed to handle sand conditions and will allow for a more forgiving swing and impact.